 Collection of manuscripts acquired by the University Library in 1926 (just following the acquisition of the Abdul Hamid and Tiflis Collections) via a purchase transacted by the well-known Orientalist, Biblical scholar and manuscript collector Abraham Shalom Yahuda (1877-1951) on behalf of his elder brother, the bookseller and scholar Isaac Benjamin S.E.
 Yahuda, with the University of Michigan’s Francis W. Kelsey.
 The purchase was facilitated by the British Museum’s Edward Edwards and funded by Horace H. Rackham.

 Inventory cataloguing for the majority of the Yahuda Collection at Michigan was supplied on cards by Winifred Smeaton Thomas in roughly 1930-1931.
 The remainder were catalogued by Elinor Mullett Husselman, a specialist in Greek papyri who served as curator of manuscripts and papyri at the university from 1927 to 1952.
-Full cataloguing for the collection is currently being carried out by project staff and contributors to "Collaboration in Cataloging: Islamic Manuscripts at Michigan".
+Full cataloguing for the collection has been realized by project staff and contributors to the "Collaboration in Cataloging: Islamic Manuscripts at Michigan" project.

 Language: Chiefly in Arabic; with a few items in Persian and Ottoman Turkish, or a combination thereof.